Types of Degrees Other Psychology Majors Are Getting

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in other psychology have a median salary of $31,850 during the early years of their career.
 During this timeframe, most salaries fell between $28,725 (25th percentile) and $34,450 (75th percentile).

 It is possible that some of these people may have taken positions that were not related to other psychology.

 Salaries According to BLS

 Average salaries range from $88,490 to $115,590 (25th to 75th percentile) for careers related to other psychology.
-This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.
+This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Other Psychology

 Some careers associated with other psychology require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|